Phoptorn/Phoptorn/README.md

 ### Hi there 👋
+Hello World 🌏

+- 🔭 I’m currently working on fibomotability.
+- 🌱 I’m currently learning 'React A JavaScript library' and 'API'
+- 🤔 I’m looking for help with teach for me(newbie).

 <!--
 **Phoptorn/phoptorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.